bmndc/nokia-leo/root.md

 - [Android Debug Bridge (ADB)] to read the boot partition in Gerda Recovery (see [Sideloading and debugging third-party applications] for instructions on using ADB)

 Windows users also need to download and install:
+- required for the 6300 4G and 8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G; since bkerler's edl-3.1 cannot read from `8k.mbn`, we'll use Gerda Recovery to access ADB from Recovery mode and get the boot partition from there;
 - Qualcomm driver for your computer to detect the phone in EDL mode (included in bkerler's edl-3.1 and andybalholm's EDL under the `Drivers` folder);
 - latest version of [Zadig] to configure `libusb-win32`/`libusb0` driver; do NOT use the older version bundled in `edl.py` package as it has less chances of success